Scott3142/python-programming/codelabs/part-1.md

 ```

 Negative
 : **Note:** It is important to realise at this stage that _indentation_ is critical in Python which is slightly different to other languages.
-The code snippets below is not the same as the one above and would result in an error.
+The code snippet below is not the same as the one above and would result in an error.

 ```python
 def example():